-- 1) Check the LOCK bit of FLASH_CTLR register, if it is '1', you need to perform the operation of "Unlock Flash Memory". - 2) Check the FLASH_CTLR register FLOCK bit, if it is '1', you need to perform the "Fast Programming Mode Unlock" operation. - 3) Check the BSY bit of the FLASH_STATR register to make sure there is no other programming operation in progress. - 4) Set the FTPG bit of FLASH CTLR register to '1' to enable fast page programming mode. - 5) Set the BUFRST bit of the FLASH CTLR register to perform a clear internal 256 byte buffer operation. - 6) Wait for the BSY bit to become '0' or the EOP bit of FLASH_STATR register to become '1' to indicate the end of clearing, and clear the EOP bit to 0 - 7) Write data to the FLASH address using the 32-bit method, e.g.
+- 1) Check the LOCK bit of FLASH\CTLR register, if it is '1', you need to perform the operation of "Unlock Flash Memory". - 2) Check the FLASH\CTLR register FLOCK bit, if it is '1', you need to perform the "Fast Programming Mode Unlock" operation. - 3) Check the BSY bit of the FLASH\STATR register to make sure there is no other programming operation in progress. - 4) Set the FTPG bit of FLASH CTLR register to '1' to enable fast page programming mode. - 5) Set the BUFRST bit of the FLASH CTLR register to perform a clear internal 256 byte buffer operation. - 6) Wait for the BSY bit to become '0' or the EOP bit of FLASH\STATR register to become '1' to indicate the end of clearing, and clear the EOP bit to 0 - 7) Write data to the FLASH address using the 32-bit method, e.g.

-(uint32 t) 0x1FFFF804= 0x5AA55AA5;
+\(uint32 t\) 0x1FFFF804= 0x5AA55AA5;

-- 8) Then set the BUFLOAD bit of the FLASH CTLR register to perform a load into the buffer. - 9) Wait for BSY of FLASH STATR register to be '0' and write the next data. - 10) Repeat steps 7-9 a total of 4 times to load all 16 bytes of data into the cache (The main 4 rounds of operation addresses should be consecutive).
-The remaining bytes of the current page use the buffer to reset the default value. - 11) Write the first address of the fast programming page to the FLASH_ADDR register. - 12) Set the STRT bit of the FLASH_CTLR register to '1' to start fast page programming. - 13) Wait for the BSY bit to become '0' or the EOP bit of FLASH_STATR register to become '1' to indicate the completion of one fast page programming and clear the EOP bit to 0. - 14) Query the FLASH STATR register to see if there is an error or read the programmed address data checksum. - 15) Continue fast page programming you can repeat steps 5-14 and end programming to clear the FTPG bit to 0.
+- 8) Then set the BUFLOAD bit of the FLASH CTLR register to perform a load into the buffer. - 9) Wait for WR BSY of FLASH STATR register to be '0' and write the next data. - 10) Repeat steps 5-9 a total of 4 times to load all 256 bytes of data into the cache (The main 16 rounds of operation addresses should be consecutive). - 11) Write the first address of the fast programming page to the FLASH ADDR register. - 12) Set the STRT bit of the FLASH CTLR register to '1' to start fast page programming. - 13) Wait for the BSY bit to become '0' or the EOP bit of FLASH\STATR register to become '1' to indicate the completion of one fast page programming and clear the EOP bit to 0. - 14) Query the FLASH\STATR register to see if there is an error or read the programmed address data checksum. - 15) Continue fast page programming you can repeat steps 5-14 and end programming to clear the FTPG bit to 0.
 Note: When the "Read Protected" in the Modify Selection Word becomes "Unprotected", a whole chip erase of the main memory will be performed automatically.
 If a selection other than "Read Protected" is modified, a full erase operation will not occur.